 I have a really fun and simple project that would be great for any bathroom.
 Remember that super long blank wall in the bathroom?
 Well, I’ve been racking my brain for a fun idea for that wall for 6 long months.
-With all the white and bright colors, I wanted to shoot for some contrast to tone down this room.
+With all the white and bright colors, I wanted to shoot for some wood contrast to tone down this room.
 I also wanted to add some industrial elements to the room.
 Then, I discovered some cut-offs of lumber Chris had in a pile and the idea hit me, a bathroom towel holders with water valves.
-So here is an easy DIY industrial bathroom towel holder that you can create in minutes.
+So here is an easy DIY industrial bathroom towel holders that you can create in minutes.

 When we had our trip to the lake back in April, I was drawn to the different water valves I ventured across.
 They made really cool subjects for my impromptu photography session.
 While I was out there, I thought using a couple of different valves as towel holders would be a super cute idea for our bathroom remodel.
 Once I got back home, I put pen to paper drill to wood and got this project crafted up in about 30 minutes.